StanfordPL/stoke/README.md

 =====

 The following toy example shows a typical workflow for using STOKE.
 All of the following code can be found in the `examples/tutorial/` directory.
+As this code is tested using our continuous integration system, the code there will always be up-to-date, but this README can fall behind.

+Consider a
-Consider a C++ program that repeatedly counts the number of bits (population count) in the 64-bit representation of an integer.
+C++ program that repeatedly counts the number of bits (population count) in the 64-bit representation of an integer.
 (Keeping track of a running sum prevents `g++` from eliminating the calls to `popcnt()` altogether.)